This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which has better prices: AliExpress or Amazon?"

-AliExpress generally appears to have better prices than Amazon across the models' perceptions, primarily due to its association with lower-cost goods and broader visibility in price-focused contexts.
+AliExpress generally offers better prices than Amazon across the models' perceptions due to its association with lower-cost goods and direct sourcing from manufacturers.

 chatgpt